neostrange/text2graphs/README.md

 ## Contributing to Text2Graph

-**We welcome contributions to Text2Graph!** If you have any bugs to report, feature requests, or would like to contribute new functionality, please submit a pull request or open an issue on our GitHub repository.
+**We welcome contributions to Text2Graph!** If you encounter any bugs, have feature requests, or wish to contribute new functionality, please submit a pull request or open an issue on our GitHub repository.
+Your contributions help us enhance Text2Graph and make it more valuable for the community.

-We appreciate your contributions to Text2Graph!
-By following these guidelines, you can help us improve the framework and make it more valuable for the community.
+Thank you for your support!
 ## License

 This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) License.
 See the [LICENSE](https://github.com/neostrange/text2graphs/blob/main/LICENSE) file for details.